nimiq/merchant-map-backend/README.md

 <br/>

 ## Quick setup for local development
 After you've cloned this repository you can easily serve this application through the following steps.
 The quick setup assumes that you already have access to Docker, Docker Compose andd NodeJS/NPM.
-The enviroment comes with NGINX, PHP 8 and Postgres 13 including the PostGIS extension enabled for geospatial storage.
-The database is made persisent through a Docker volume and can be found in `/docker/postgres/persistence`.
+The environment comes with NGINX, PHP 8 and Postgres 13 including the PostGIS extension enabled for geospatial storage.
+The database is made persistent through a Docker volume and can be found in `/docker/postgres/persistence`.

 <strong>Note: this quick setup is meant for development purposes only.
-It doesn't come with proper database protection since no database password is necassary when the connection is coming from localhost.</strong>
+It doesn't come with proper database protection since no database password is necessary when the connection is coming from localhost.</strong>

 <br/>